FarisHijazi/SuperGoogleImages/README.md

 - pretty much all the google functions are inside an object called `_`
 - clicking the images all the time causes issues.
 Such as unresponsiveness, ruining the panels (all 3)

-Issues to fix:
+### Development TODO list
+- [ ] bug: sometimes image anchors are not replaced, they stay `https://www.google.com/imgres?imgurl=`, and then it fails to load and then it uses DDG proxy
+- [x] SO SLOW!!!!
+Must optimize
+- [ ] panels
+  - [ ] related images don't actually get observed and don't get direct links replaced
+  - [ ] fix download button (it)
+- [ ] there is some null text on the top left corner
+- [ ] remove unneeded buttons and hotkeys
 - [x] select image slider isn't selecting the images. none are qualified for some reason.
     - the reason is that the width and height are not in the `meta` object
 - [x] related images don't have onhoverListeners
-- [ ] the download buttons don't get the right name when downloading
-- [ ] there is some null text on the top left corner
-- [ ] hovering over related images doesn't do anything anymore

 Actions that must be taken:
 - [x] image null URLs are turning into "null" strings, this must be stopped. the anchor is having a null href, that's one of the reasons